/// ABOUT THIS EXHIBITION

 St. Agatha's Breasts Dissected

-inspired by Mixteca-Puebla Artist, Tripod Bowl and Justin Walker, Daddy Bruce
+Inspired by: Mixteca-Puebla Artist, Tripod Bowl Justin Walker, Daddy Bruce

 This piece is an interpretation of the story of St. Agatha, a venerated Christian martyr whose breasts were famously ripped off with tongs.
 Recasting her breasts as bowls of sugar questions the female body as a vessel of martyrdom.
 This sculpture situates martyrdom in a contemporary context by examining how women are forced to utilize pain to access salvation.
 By transforming the breast into a vessel for food, the sculpture portrays self-consumption as a form of penance and considers womanhood as a state of cannibalistic devotion.
 The female body becomes a holy vessel to be dissected, consumed, and torn apart.